ermongroup/cs228-notes/extras/vae/index.md

 ## Auto-encoding variational Bayes

 We will now going to learn about Auto-encoding variational Bayes (AEVB), an algorithm that can efficiently solve our three inference and learning tasks; the variational auto-encoder will be one instantiation of this algorithm.

 AEVB is based on ideas from [variational inference](../../inference/variational/).
 Recall that in variational inference, we are interested in maximizing the [evidence lower bound](../../inference/variational/) (ELBO)

-{%math%}
+$$
 \mathcal{L}(p_\theta,q_\phi) = \E_{q_\phi(z|x)} \left[ \log p_\theta(x,z) - \log q_\phi(z|x) \right]
-{%endmath%}
+$$

 over the space of all $$q_\phi$$.
 The ELBO satisfies the equation

-{%math%}
+$$
 \log p_\theta(x) = KL(q_\phi(z|x) || p(z|x)) + \mathcal{L}(p_\theta,q_\phi).
-{%endmath%}
+$$

 Since $$x$$ is fixed, we can define $$q(z\mid x)$$ to be conditioned on $$x$$.
 This means that we are effectively choosing a different $$q(z)$$ for every $$x$$, which will produce a better posterior approximation than always choosing the same $$q(z)$$.

 How exactly do we optimize over $$q(z\mid x)$$?
 We may use [mean field](../../inference/variational/), but this turns out to be insufficiently accurate for our purposes.
 The assumption that $$q$$ is fully factored is too strong, and the coordinate descent optimization algorithm is too simplistic.